-Energy is the capacity to do work; in this case, creating light.
+Energy is the capacity to do work, in this case, creating light.

 Let’s go back to our example of the 60-watt light bulb consuming electricity at a rate of 60 watts.

-A professional LED lighting kit is the way to go if you’re worried about wattage overload and don’t want to shell out an insane amount of cash each month just to pay the electrical bill.
+A professional LED lighting kit is the way to go if you’re worried about wattage overload and don’t want to shell out an insane amount of cash each month to pay the electrical bill.

 A 1K tungsten’s brightness will not be the same as a 1K LED’s.

-For this reason, measuring the actual light output, or lumens, a light gives off, has become standard when working with mixed assortments of lights.
+For this reason, measuring the actual light output, or lumens a light gives off, has become standard when working with mixed assortments of lights.

 This one might be tricky to wrap your head around.
 Unlike lumens, which are a measure of the light itself, lux are units of illumination.

 More technically, one lux is one lumen of light evenly distributed over one square meter of space.

-The more surface area a light covers, the more dispersed it is, the less intense the light, hence the number of lux goes down.
+The more surface area a light covers, the more dispersed it is, the less intense the light, and the number of lux goes down.